California Regulations of the Provision of Translation and Interpreting Services by Pharmacies

 On November 20, 2009, the board adopted regulations called the Patient-Centered Labels for Prescription Drug Containers; Requirements to standardize prescription labels, to standardize SIGs (prescription Directions for Use), and to specify that pharmacies must have policies and procedures in place to assist LEP patients.
 These Regulations were finally approved on November 17, 2010, and went into effect January 1, 2012.

 According to Title 16 of the California Code of Regulations Division 17 Article 2 Section 1707.5, all pharmacies dispensing drugs to California patients must:

 - convert their labels to a new standardized format by the 2011 deadline

 - have policies and procedures in place to help patients with limited or no English proficiency

-These regulations will be re-evaluated by December 2013 to ensure optimal conformance with Business and Professions Code section 4076.5.
+These regulations were to be re-evaluated by December 2013 to ensure optimal conformance with Business and Professions Code section 4076.5.

-The Board is still grappling with questions such as:
+The Board at the time was grappling with questions such as: